ABHISHEK-MD/ABHISHEK-MD/README.md

 ## Work Experience
 **Penetration Tester Intern** – *HackersDaddy (May 2024 – Aug 2024)*
-- Conducted security assessments and penetration tests on web applications, identifying vulnerabilities.
-- Collaborated with the security team to analyze risks and recommend mitigation strategies.
 - Gained hands-on experience with industry-standard tools like Burp Suite, Nmap, and Metasploit.